 |Suitability||Suitable as a short-term holding facility for your portfolio dry-powder.
 Unsuitable in the long term due to the erosion of purchasing power from inflation.||Suitable as an income-generating engine of a portfolio.||Suitable as part of any long-term investment strategy.||Suitable as part of a long-term income generation and value preservation strategy.||Suitable as a short-term portfolio hedge against uncertainty.||Suitable for sophisticated investors not afraid of permanent capital loss of the invested capital.|

-$1M is a significant amount of capital, which, if invested wisely with the right objectives and time horizon, can deliver serious returns and propel you towards financial independence.
-As someone who has been investing for over a decade, I will leave you with 3 principles that I hold dear:
+1 million is a significant amount of capital, which, if invested wisely with the right objectives and time horizon, can deliver serious returns and propel you towards financial independence.
+As a summary, we will leave you with 3 principles that we hold dear:

 • Simplicity over complexity